 Maintaining a healthy lifestyle

 I’ll be honest, it took me a good two years to really get into a healthy eating routine at university.
 I never really cooked in first year and now in my final year I cook healthy meals everyday.
 So if you’re not getting your five a day and cooking 5 star meals everyday, don’t worry, you’ll get there🤣 One thing I would say is don’t get into the habit of ordering take aways, it can be so easy to order in food with your flat mates during your busy days, but it costs a lot of money and really isn’t good for your health (although it’s fine in moderation of course).
-With £10 in your pocket you can stock up on fruit, vegetables, eggs, rice, pasta and porridge in Aldi and you’re flying.
+With £10 in your pocket you can stock up on fruit, vegetables, eggs, rice, pasta and porridge and you’re flying.
 I used to buy frozen fruit and vegetables as they don’t go out of date for ages and it’s super easy to make smoothies and stir-frys when you’re in a rush.

 I definitely didn’t get into a proper routine of balancing social life, healthy living and my workload for a long time, so don’t worry too much, just make a small effort each day to improve your lifestyle and most of all have fun!🎉